 Although it is hard-boiled horror to be sure, The House of the Devil lowers the splatter quotient in favor of cold, controlled, efficient tension.
-Unlike such hacks as the makers of the aforementioned modern “horror” movies, West knows that suspense is derived not from suffering but from anticipation.
+West understands that suspense is derived not from suffering but from anticipation.

 In The House of the Devil, viewers never know what West is going to do; he has you gripping your armrest when nothing happens and gasping in surprise when you least expect.
 He finds tension in stand-bys like creaking floorboards, ringing phones and shadows under a doorframe, but he also milks the menace of a dripping faucet, globs of hair and even a slice of pepperoni pizza.

 To paraphrase an old friend talking about another (and somewhat dubious) old friend, I admire Ti West, but I wouldn’t buy an apple (or a pizza) from the guy.